 Our favorite restaurants, stores and service providers all in one place!

-We are a top team of real estate agents specializing in the lakefront communities of Evanston, Wilmette, Winnetka, Kenilworth, Northfield, Glencoe, Highland Park and surrounding areas.
+We are Realtors specializing in the lakefront communities of Evanston, Wilmette, Winnetka, Kenilworth, Northfield, Glencoe, Highland Park and surrounding areas.

-If you would like to schedule a buyer or seller consultation with the Come Home North Shore Team, please give us a call at 847.881.6657 or send us a note here.
+If you would like to schedule a buyer or seller consultation with Anne and the Come Home North Shore Team, please give us a call at 847.881.6657 or send us a note here.